-In light of the increasing circulation of false information and disinformation, it is more important than ever that political scientists and researchers in other disciplines share their expertise with the public at large.
+In light of the increasing circulation of false information, it is more important than ever that social science and humanities researchers share their expertise with the public at large.

 This is why we have founded Politikon.